 Fret size: Medium-jumbo

 Control layout: Individual volume, Individual volume, Master volume, Master tone

 The guitar has a finish flaw repaired on the back edge.
 It also has a small scrape on the bottom of the back (see pics) Otherwise, this instrument is in excellent near mint condition played for testing purposes only.
 The actual item for sale is shown in the photographs

-We are an authorized dealer for brand approved manufacturer refurbished guitars and musical instruments.
+We are an authorized dealer for brand approved manufacturer refurbished guitars.
 These guitars are sent directly from the manufacturer to the authorized refurbishing center where they are fully inspected, set up and cleared by

 a certified technician.
-The guitars are sent there for many reasons, including: cosmetic flaws, minor repairs, surplus & discontinued or last years models.
-The guitars are given a new serial number and the back of the headstock is lightly stamped "used" or "2nd" by the authorized refurbishing center.
+They are sent there for many reasons, including: returns, cosmetic flaws, minor repairs, surplus & discontinued or last years models.
+The guitars serial number may be partially altered and/or replaced and the back of the headstock is lightly stamped "used" by the authorized refurbishing center per manufacturer agreements.
 These guitars are the next best thing to buying new!